 Abandoning LLC Membership Interests

-One method of getting rid of your LLC interest is to just abandon it, if that is allowed under state and the specific LLC's Operating Agreement.
+One method of getting rid of your LLC interest is to just abandon it if that is allowed under state and the specific LLC's Operating Agreement.
 To establish abandonment, the person giving up the interest must provide notice to the LLC and other members that they are abandoning their membership rights and interests.
-This does not require the consent of remaining members.
+This does not require the consent of the remaining members.
 However, it does not eliminate any personal liability the member had to third parties prior to the abandonment.